mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - Once setup, you can provide something (a pin or finger print) and get authenticated without using a password
     - Windows Hello for Business : best for info workers that have a designated PC - can use biometric & PIN creds
         - these can be setup with PKI & SSO for passwordless access
-    - MSFT Authenticator App : can be setup for MFA or to be used ass passwordless option
+    - MSFT Authenticator App : can be setup for MFA or to be used as passwordless option
         - sign into platform/browser, match number to authc app, and facial recognition and now you have access!
     - FIDO2 security keys : Fast IDentity Online Alliance helps promote open auth standards WebAuthn is the latest
         - FIDO2 security keys are unphishable stds based passwordless authc by using a security or platform key built into a device